mapillary/mapillary-js/MIGRATING.md

 ## Navigator failure cases

-When there is no valid result for a call to `Viewer.moveDir` or `Viewer.moveCloseTo`, both methods throw errors that need to be handled by the library user.
+When the `Viewer.moveDir` or `Viewer.moveCloseTo` are called there may not be a valid result.
+In that case, both methods throw errors that need to be handled by the caller.

+Whenever any of the `Viewer.moveToKey`, `Viewer.moveDir` or `Viewer.moveCloseTo` methods encounter a network related problem the error will propagate to the caller.

 ## Rotation edge direction